 This is no surprise as over 70% of the immune system is in the gut.

-This includes live yoghurt, kefir, sauerkraut, kombucha and tempeh.
+Good sources include live yoghurt, kefir, sauerkraut, kombucha and tempeh.
 For extra support, probiotics are available in capsule, liquid or powder form.

 Try yoga, meditation, visualisation, breathing techniques, arts and crafts or gentle walks to rebalance your stress hormones.